joshmalek/oss-repo-template/labs/lab-04/Lab4.md

 I believe I agree with the claim the section makes.
 Gopher's downfall was ultimately a result of many different issues, but if they had released their code in a less finished state and cultivated a following prior to the Web and in a similar way, they would most likely have at least survived longer, if not be the technology we use today.
 They tried to hard to release a finished product, instead of allowing the community to thrive and drive growth.

+### Can you justify why such a license is chosen based on the history, goals and philosophy of the project?
+(Justification for ONE choice is enough, but be specific and make sure you provide references to articles or web resources).

+For Android, I believe they use an Apache 2.0 License to promote development in the community, but still allow themselves and others to market their own versions with a license.
+The Apache license is good for commerical development specifically, as most big phone companies sell their phones with their version of Android running on it.
+This license is also good as the improvements companies make on Android aren't required to be reintegrated into the main project, meaning they can keep their properiatary improvements secret.
+Article: https://arstechnica.com/uncategorized/2007/11/why-google-chose-the-apache-software-license-over-gplv2/

 ### Link to table repo